Shareholder Engagement Policy

-1.1 Article 3g of Directive2017/828/EU (the amended Shareholder Rights Directive, or “SRD II”) requires institutional investors and asset managers to develop and publicly disclose an engagement policy that describes how they integrate shareholder engagement into their investment strategy.
+1.1 Article 3g of the Shareholder Rights Directive II (EU/2017/828) (“SRD II”) requires institutional investors and asset managers to develop and publicly disclose an engagement policy that describes how they integrate shareholder engagement into their investment strategy.

-1.4 This Policy describes how we, on behalf of FIE’s clients:
+1.4 This Policy describes how FIE and FI, on behalf of FIE:

-- monitor investee companies on relevant matters (including strategy, financial and non-financial performance and risk, capital structure, social and environmental impact and corporate governance);
+- monitor FIE’s clients’ investee companies (the “companies”) on relevant matters (including strategy, financial and non-financial performance and risk, capital structure, social and environmental impact and corporate governance);

-- exercise voting rights and other rights attached to shares of investee companies;
+- exercise voting rights and other rights attached to shares of the companies;

 - co-operate with other shareholders;

 - manage actual and potential conflicts of interests in relation to such engagements.

 2.1 Consistent with the scope of SRD II, this Policy relates to FI’s management of FIE’s client accounts on behalf of FIE, which invest in shares with a listing on a European Economic Area (“EEA”) market or on a comparable market outside the EEA.

 3. How FIE and FI engage on behalf of FIE’s clients

 3.1 FI’s approach to shareholder engagement on behalf of FIE’s clients is described as follows: